 As much as homeschooling is about doing what’s best for your child, it has to also be about what’s best for you.
 Schedules make me stressed, tense.
 I feel the constant weight of expectation and failure when I tell myself that we have to begin – or end – at a specific time.
 Rather than focusing on the learning or the conversations, I’m focused on the constant countdown and very aware of how much time is being “wasted” by stopping to Google the reproductive habits of pink velvet worms (they’re hilarious, trust me).
 It builds pressure and breeds anxiety, so I tossed the schedule.
 Really.

-We have a list of subjects to get through, and we do them.
-In whatever order we choose that day, for however long we want, until we’re satisfied.
-This idea may give you more anxiety – that just means it’s not for you.
+This freedom from schedules may give you more anxiety.
+That just means it’s not for you.
 You may need a very detailed schedule with boxes you can check to reassure you that you’ve really done enough that day.
 But for me, in my homeschool, it is freeing.

 Curriculum – or lack thereof – will not cure anxiety, though.
-You can find ways to alleviate or eliminate triggers, but anxiety is a chemical reaction, something your brain will produce regardless of state standards and alarm clocks and just so much glitter.
+You can find ways to alleviate or eliminate triggers, but anxiety is a chemical reaction, something your brain will produce regardless of state standards and alarm clocks, and just so much glitter.
 You, the anxious homeschool parent, will need to find ways to treat your anxiety, to bring your tired mind some peace.

 If you are anxious, dear parent, it will not go away if you just tell yourself to calm down.
 It will not go away if the kids get all of their work done by noon.
-It will no go away if you send them to public school.
+It will not go away if you send them to public school.
 Anxiety is a beast that must be battled.
 It’s not intimidated by neat handwriting or tidy houses, so stop hoping you can feel better if only you could just get it together.
 Find yourself some help, and get yourself cared for.

 You can homeschool with anxiety.
 You can function and parent well.
 You can also really suck the joy out of homeschooling – and life – if you live in constant fear and agitation.
 So take some time, take some breaths, and take the next steps you need towards releasing that tight band around your chest.
 Your kids will be better off, but most importantly, so will you.